dadoomer/natural-python/README.md

 This is a wrapper around the Python REPL which uses LLMs to search for code that matches your natural language specification and Python constraints.

+Naturally, from a safety perspective the output of a LLM can only be assumed to be adversarial.
+Indeed, executing the output of an LLM is an inherently dangerous approach to implementing a REPL.
+Use at your own peril.

 ## Example

 Hello world session: given this input